-TECHNICAL BULLETIN

-Post Tensioned Structural Repairs

-September 2024

-REPAIR OF BUNDLED UNBONDED TENDONS
+September 2024 REPAIR OF BUNDLED UNBONDED TENDONS

 The repair of tightly bundled unbonded monostrand tendons is one of the most challenging types of post-tensioned repairs.
-This is due to not only the high tension loads associated with the multiple tendons, but the close proximity of the cables to each other that creates obstacles for the use of conventional temporary anchor equipment.
-These repairs can be hazardous and require a high level of contracting expertise, as well as thorough planning and sequencing strategies during the repair.
-A failure during the repair can be hazardous to personal safety and the unplanned loss of post-tensioning on a localized portion of the structure could be catastrophic.
+This is due to not only the extremely high tension loads associated with anchoring multiple tendons, but the proximity of the cables relative to each other also creates obstacles for the use of conventional temporary anchor equipment.
+These repairs can be hazardous and require a high level of contracting expertise, as well as thorough planning and sequencing strategies to perform this work safely.
+A failure during the repair can be hazardous to personal safety, and the unplanned loss of post-tensioning on a localized portion of the structure could be catastrophic.

-While there are any number of location specific considerations that need to be accounted for during any unbonded tendon repair, the primary focus of this discussion will be the equipment limitations that exist within the post-tensioning industry for the repair of tightly bundled tendons.
+While there are any number of location specific considerations that need to be accounted for during an unbonded tendon repair, the primary focus of this discussion will be the equipment limitations that exist within the post-tensioning industry for the repair of tightly bundled tendons.